imennajar/python-api-challenge/README.md

 - Requests: it is a module allowing the sending of HTTP requests using Python.

--  Hvplot: it is a library in Python.
-It provides a high-level plotting API built on HoloViews that provides a general and consistent API for plotting data.
+-  Hvplot: it provides a high-level plotting API built on HoloViews that provides a general and consistent API for plotting data.

 - OpenWeatherMap: it is an online service that provides global weather data via API.

-- Citipy
+- Citipy: it is a Python library.

 ### Code
 #### Generate the Cities List by Using the citipy Library